 Study Abroad

-While Italian majors are required to study in Italy, all students are encouraged to explore this opportunity to live and study in Italy, the country with the highest number of Unesco World Heritage Sites.
+While Italian majors must study in Italy, all students are encouraged to explore this opportunity to live and study in Italy, the country with the highest number of Unesco World Heritage Sites.

 There are 4 main categories of abroad programs in Italy that are distinguished by type of coursework or program structure.

-Fiesole: VILLA LE BALZE: This is a Living and Learning Community where courses are led by Georgetown professors, and the facilities run by Georgetown University.
+Fiesole: This is a Living and Learning Community where courses are led by Georgetown professors and the facilities run by Georgetown University.
 Students can choose to live at the Villa or to do a homestay to help immerse themselves further in the language and culture.

 Explore these and other programs on the Office of Global Education website.